rust-osdev/uefi-rs/README.md

   - `uefi-logger`: wrapper for the standard [logging](https://github.com/rust-lang-nursery/log) crate.
   - `uefi-alloc`: wrapper for the memory allocation functions.
 This allows you to allocate objects on the heap.

+- `uefi-utils`: building on top of `uefi-services`, this crate provides a higher-level access to UEFI functions.
+  Provides utility functions for common API usage.

 - `tests`: a sample UEFI applications that runs unit tests.

 ## Documentation